Who can play?

 Registration starts September 1st every year.
 Practices and games alternate every Sunday starting the first Sunday of November running to the last Sunday of February.
 We often get invited to and attend regional, national and international special hockey festivals that often are on weekends in March and early April.

-But we participate in high school adaptive sports or Special Olympics too, how does that work?
+We participate in high school adaptive sports or Special Olympics too, how does that work?

 That's fantastic!
 A large number of our players participate in other high school or Special Olympics activities.
 For the most part, high school adaptive sports don't conflict with our primary events.
 Sometimes our primary events overlap with a Special Olympics practice or area/regional/state tournament.
 While we hope you choose to attend the MSH event (especially games), we won't tell you what to do, the choice is yours.
 It can be a tough choice and each player handles the situation a little differently.
 Some pick the sport or activity that is their favorite, others pick the activity that has the game that day, while others participate in so many activities that they have a regular rotation.
 All we ask is that you keep your special hockey coach in the loop for the choice you make that day so they know to expect you or not.